Last Updated: 20 April 2016 Author: Glyn Taylor

 What is Immortality?

 Some think of it as the complete immunity from death – the ability to get shot 200 times and then spit the bullets out.
 Maybe that will be possible one day, but it won’t be our first version of immorality.
 The immortality we mean here is the ability to remain a healthy age, indefinitely.
-Ideally this age will be 21, with our bodies being fully formed, before their decline.
+Ideally this age will be 21, with our body being fully formed, before its decline.

 Mind Uploading is NOT Immortality